stianfro/blog/content/en/posts/registry-mirror-1.md

    ```
     docker.io/registry@sha256:319881be2ee9e345d5837d15842a04268de6a139e23be42654fc7664fc6eaf52
    ```
+2. It is good hygiene to always use sane securityContext settings.
-2. A persistent volume to store registry data in.
+3. A persistent volume to store registry data in.
-3. ConfigMap containing the registry configuration.
+4. ConfigMap containing the registry configuration.

 Also, in a production environment you would probably want to configure this with a proper HA setup with muliple replicas, probes, anti-affinity and a pod disruption budget.\